a11599/pmi/README.md

 Inputs:

-- ESI: Linear address of ASCIIZ command line argument name, including switch character if any.
+- `ESI`: Linear address of ASCIIZ command line argument name, including switch character if any.

 Outputs:

-- CF: Set if command line argument not found.
+- `CF`: Set if the command line argument is not present.
-- ESI: Linear address of ASCIIZ command line argument value if found.
+- `ESI`: Linear address of ASCIIZ command line argument value if found.

 ## `irq` module